WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

-## Fiber Channel Interface
+### Fibre Channel Interface

-As said, a special interface is needed to access it:
+A special interface is needed to access Storage Units.
-The TCP/IP stack over ethernet leads to many issues, that is not needed for the specific purpose, so a specific protocol called *fiber channel* is implemented.
+The TCP/IP stack over ethernet leads to many issues, that is not needed for the specific purpose, so a specific protocol called *Fibre channel* is implemented.
 It is a high-speed network technology that is well established in the open system environment.
-They are accessed using the standard ethernet using an appliance called NAS
+They are accessed using the standard ethernet using an appliance called *NAS head*.

+<div style="page-break-after: always;"></div>

 ## Storage Structures

+For the operative system, a disk is a collection of data blocks that can be read or written independently.
+In order to allow their management, each block is characterized by the ***Logical block address (LBA)***, which is a unique numerical address.
+In order to simplify the access, blocks are grouped into clusters, which are the smallest unit that an operative system can read or write on a disk.

+They can contain file data, the actual content of a file, as well as metadata, which is the information required to support the file system and contain the file name, the owner, the permissions, the list of the blocks that contain the actual data, the size, the type, the creation, modification and last access dates.

+So, the disk can contain four kinds of files.
+***Files Kinds:***

+- Fixed-position metadata, to bootstrap the file system.
+- Variable-position metadata, to hold the folders structure.
+- File data.
+- Unused space.

+The system can perform three actions on a file.
+***System Actions on Files***

+- ***Read***
+  The metadata must be accessed to locate the blocks, then the real content is read from them
+- ***Write***
+  The free space is located by accessing the metadata, then the file is written, but it is possible to access only clusters, so on each writing some space is lost due to the difference between the size of the clusters that must be written and the actual size of the file.
+  This loss is called internal fragmentation.
+Also, there might not be enough contiguous clusters to store all the file, so it is split and put into the free clusters, that are spread all over the disk causing the so-called external fragmentation.
+- ***Delete***
+  It is the simplest operation as it needs to access only the metadata, the clusters on which the file was stored are added to the free list.

+<div style="page-break-after: always;"></div>

 ### HDD Structure